Ontario Weeds: Broad-leaved plantain

 beneath the withering flower; this mature seedpod splitting apart

-off and releases the 5 to 16 dark brown or nearly black angular seeds,
+drops off and releases the 5 to 16 dark brown or nearly black angular

-common in all but the most remote unsettled areas of Ontario occurring
+very common in all but the most remote unsettled areas of Ontario

-in cultivated land, pastures, meadows, waste places, roadsides, lawns
+occurring in cultivated land, pastures, meadows, waste places, roadsides,

 Similar Species: It is distinguished by

-its elongated spikes of tiny green flowers each followed by a small
+and its elongated spikes of tiny green flowers each followed by

-egg-shaped pod with usually more than 5 tiny dark brown or nearly
+a small egg-shaped pod with usually more than 5 tiny dark brown

 Related Links